al3x1337/actual/DEPLOYMENT_GUIDE.md

 ### Deployment Options

 #### Option 1: Direct Deployment

 - Build the server as shown above
 - Copy `packages/sync-server/build` and `packages/desktop-client/build` to your server
 - Run `node build/app.js` from the sync-server directory

 #### Option 2: Docker Deployment

 - Build Docker image from your repository
 - Deploy to any Docker-compatible platform (Docker Hub, AWS ECS, etc.)

 #### Option 3: GitHub Actions / CI/CD

 - Create a workflow that builds and deploys on push
 - Use the existing `.github/workflows/` as reference

 ## What's Included

-Your Category Groups feature includes:
+Your Budget Views feature includes:

-- ✅ 4 new components (CategoryGroups, CategoryGroupsPage, EditCategoryGroupModal, CategoryFilterSelector)
+- ✅ 4 new components (BudgetViews, BudgetViewsPage, EditBudgetViewModal, CategoryFilterSelector)
 - ✅ Integration with budget table filtering
 - ✅ TypeScript types and preferences
 - ✅ Compatible with Actual Budget v25.11.0